 2.2.1 Preparation of carrot flour

 Carrot powder was made using the process described by Ukeyima et al. (11) as illustrated in Figure 1.
-After being cleaned with water, the carrots were scraped and cut into 56mm thick slices.
-To avoid decolorisation, the sliced carrots were then blanched for two minutes in water containing 2% sodium metabisulphite.
+After cleaning with water, the carrots were scraped and cut into 56mm thick slices.
+To avoid the carrots from getting discoloured , the sliced carrots were then blanched for two minutes in water containing 2% sodium metabisulphite.
 After draining, the blanched carrots were oven-dried for 48 hours at 65°C. Before being used, the dried carrots were ground into a powder, sieved (250um), packed, and kept in storage.

 2.2.2 Production of Fermented Maize Flour

 The method of Bristone et al. (12) with slight modification was used in the preparation of fermented maize flour.
 The flow chart for the process is shown in Figure 2.
-The obtained yellow maize grains were sorted and winnowed.
+The yellow maize grains, that were obtained, were sorted and winnowed.
 Ten (10) kg of the yellow maize grains were weighed into a bowl washed and rinsed several times with tap water.
 The rinsed grains were soaked in water for 48hrs.
 The grains were thoroughly washed and rinsed in water before grinding to paste using local disc attrition mill.
 The paste was sieved with muslin cloth in a basin of water and allowed to settle for about an hour to form smooth slurry.
 The supernatant was decanted and the slurry of fermented maize was collected.
 The slurry was pressed into cake manually and dried at 50oC in a hot air oven to obtain dry cake.
 The cake was milled into flour, sieved and packaged in polythene bags for further use.

 2.2.3 Preparation of Whole Termite Meal

-The method of Raju and prasad (13) was used to produce whole termite meal.
+For the preparation of the whole termite meal, method was adopted as one used by Raju and prasad (13) was used to produce whole termite meal.
 The Termite were caught into a basin filled with water, were washed, and drained in a colander.
 Termite were toasted which lead to dewinging, this was winnowed and milled using the blender and whole termite meal was obtained as shown in Figure 3.

 2.2.4 Preparation of Defatted Termite Meal (DtermiteM)

-Removal of fat from the whole termite meal was done using acetone.
+Fat content was removed from the whole termite meal, using acetone,.
 Whole termite meal (WTermiteM) was defatted by mixing 1g of the meal with 10 mL of acetone according to the method described by Girgih et al. (14).
 The mixture was stirred on a magnetic stirrer in fumehood for 3 h and decanted followed by second and third consecutive acetone extractions of the residue.
 The resulting defatted termite meal (DTermiteM) was air-dried overnight in the fume hood to remove residual acetone,packaged and stored in air tight container until needed for further studies.
 The flow chat is as shown in Figure 4.

 2.2.5 Production of Termite Protein Hydrolysate (TermitePH)